ShaunWard/Milestone-Project-Two/README.md

 ## User Stories

-Potential Customer

-As a user, I want to
-As a user, I want to
-As a user, I want to
+- As a player, I want to play a game that teaches me about a sport I like.
-As a user, I want to
+- As a player, I want to use my knowledge of my favourite sport to be better at a game.

 Game achieves this by:

 ## Features

+- Clickable buttons used to select a stat
+-

 ## Testing